meltyourface/blank/posts/Hope-and-friendship/Grief-Support-Ritual-Circle-of-Light-Remembrance/index.md

 ## The Circle of Light and Remembrance

-Objective: To uplift and console a grieving companion through the exploration of stages of grief and shared memories, interconnected with symbols and gestures illustrating unity, hope, and friendship.
+**Objective**: To uplift and console a grieving companion through the exploration of stages of grief and shared memories, interconnected with symbols and gestures illustrating unity, hope, and friendship.

 Materials needed:
 1. A comfortable, quiet space